front/solstice/README.md

 Solstice
 ========
-A simple Solr wrapper for AngularJS apps
+A simple Solr wrapper for AngularJS (1.x) apps

-> Only supports Angularjs up to **1.5.9**.
-Version 1.6 introduced breaking changes on the $http module: new jsonp callback parameter and requirement to use trusted resource urls.

 Solstice is an AngularJS module, developed by [Frontkom](http://www.frontkom.no/), that enables simple querying of Solr indexes.
 Solstice provides a search **service** and a companion **directive** that can be used in any Angularjs project.